 “God is a psychic fact of immediate experience.“

 Carl Jung speaks of the immanent aspects of God when he says “God is a psychic fact”.
-In Carl Jung’s view, God is first and foremost a subjective experience of the Self.
-Religious images (archetypes) are products of the Self, spontaneously produced within dreams and imagination.
+In Carl Jung’s view, God is first and foremost a subjective experience.

 This insight presents a shift in perspective.
 God is no longer seen solely in terms of an objective and transcendent otherness toward whom I must have faith.
 A new horizon opens in which I realize God as a subjective, immanent truth.
-This truth is realized through dreams, imagination, and visions– as well as through direct awareness.
+This truth is realized through symbolic life– dreams, imagination, and visions– as well as through mindful awareness.
 Jung says:

 The “God-image [coincides] with the archetype of the Self” (CW 11, par.
 757, in Answer to Job).